 A NoSQL database (or non-relational database) stores data in a non-tabular manner, using a storage model geared toward the type of being stored, such as key-value, document, time-series, graph, etc.

+Structured Query Language (SQL), the standard language for relational database management systems, is known for its reliability.
+This stalwart has allowed computers that are processing large and complex data to do it faster and more effectively since it was developed by IBM in the 1970s.
 But a greater need for faster and more adaptive databases has arisen, which is why the NoSQL system was developed more than a decade ago.
-Forrester research calls NoSQL “critical for all businesses to support modern business applications” and notes that half of global data and analytics technology decision makers either have implemented or are implementing NoSQL platforms.
+Forrester Research calls NoSQL databases “critical for all businesses to support modern business applications” and notes that half of global data and analytics technology decision-makers either have implemented or are implementing NoSQL platforms.

 Amazon says that NoSQL databases “are a great fit for many modern applications such as mobile, web and gaming that requires flexible, scalable, high-performance, and highly functional databases to provide great user experience.”

 Still, NoSQL isn’t perfect for all situations.
 For one thing, SQL is seen as having greater data consistency than NoSQL (with only one or two NoSQL systems having strong consistency).
 For another, some applications, particularly financial, demand the kind of safeguards and consistency that are the hallmarks of SQL.
 However, other applications can benefit from strong consistency in NoSQL – it simplifies the programming as developers no longer have to account for inconsistent data scenarios.
 Given the minority of NoSQL systems have the best of both worlds, it’s often up to organizations to determine the right database for the right application.